Do breastfeeding babies need water?

 If you are breastfeeding your baby, you may be surprised to learn that you don’t need to offer your baby extra water.

-Even in hot weather, your baby doesn’t need to be given extra water!
+Even in hot weather, your baby doesn’t need any extra water!
 However, he will feed more frequently and therefore get all the fluids that he needs.

-It’s also encouraging to know that your baby is really skilled at being able to regulate his intake at the breast and get all the hydration that he needs.
+It’s encouraging to know that your baby is naturally skilled at regulating his intake at the breast and get all the hydration that he needs.

 In the early days and weeks, extra water given to your baby will replace breastmilk, and can actually cause him to feed less at the breast, which in turn can mean that your body won’t make as much milk as your baby needs.

-Some babies have actually lost weight because of that, so it’s important just to allow your baby to feed at the breast and get all the nutrients and all the hydration that he needs.
+Some babies lose weight because of that, so it’s essential to allow your baby to feed at the breast, getting all the nutrients and hydration he needs.

 When do breastfed babies need water?

-Once you have started solids, around the six-month mark, your baby can be offered an open lidded cup and you can offer expressed milk or sips of water, but this is not always necessary – as long as you are offering the breast whenever your baby wants, alongside solid food.
+Once you have started solids, around the six-month mark, you can offer your baby an open lidded cup.
+You can offer expressed milk or sips of water, but this is not always necessary – as long as you are providing the breast whenever your baby wants, alongside solid food.

 For older babies and toddlers, continue to offer breast milk and water in moderation, and remember that your breast milk still provides plenty of fluids, so if your baby is feeding without restriction, then he is still likely to be getting all the hydration he needs without any extra fluids.